aquaranto/HIREME/HIREME.md

 #HIREME.md
 ###Who am I?
 Hi there!
 I am Amanda Quaranto: an engineer turned novice programmer.
-I am seeking an internship to learn more about the field and to eventually obtain full-time employment as a developer.
+I am seeking an internship/entry-level position to learn more about the field and to eventually obtain full-time employment as a developer.

 ![Hi there](http://gifs.gifbin.com/122011/1323718227_waving_bear.gif)